antosubash/blog/src/_posts/docker/part-4-prepare-and-deploy-microservice-in-docker.md

 ---
-title: "Prepare and deploy the microservice for deployment"
+title: "Prepare and deploy the microservice"
 excerpt: "In this post we will see how to deploy the microservice solution to the our server."
 date: "2022-07-30"
 part: 4